Strike by Seattle nurses, staff closes emergency rooms

-SEATTLE (AP) — Thousands of nurses and other employees at a Seattle hospital system began a three-day strike over staffing levels and wages Tuesday, forcing administrators to close two emergency departments and bring in replacement workers.
+SEATTLE (AP) — Thousands of nurses and other employees at a Seattle hospital system began a three-day strike over staffing levels, wages and other issues Tuesday, forcing administrators to close two emergency departments and spend millions to bring in replacement workers from around the country.

 The picketers took to the sidewalks in front of Swedish Medical Center campuses wearing clear plastic ponchos against a heavy morning rain and carrying purple signs that read “Patients Before Profits” and “United For Our Patients.”

-Swedish closed two of its seven emergency services departments — at its campuses in Seattle's Ballard neighborhood and in Redmond, Washington, — beginning at 7 p.m.
+Swedish closed two of its seven emergency departments — at its campuses in Seattle's Ballard neighborhood and in Redmond, Washington — beginning at 7 p.m.
 Monday and said they would remain closed during the strike.

+Swedish said it would spend millions on replacement workers.
+A final number wasn't clear, but Swedish Health Services Chief Executive Guy Hudson called $11 million “a start."

 Susan Walker, a nurse in the day surgery department, joined dozens of others picketing outside the Ballard hospital.
 She said this was her first strike in 41 years as a nurse, but chronic short-staffing means she has to work on her day off every two or three weeks.